ZJAllen/slushengine/USAGE INSTRUCTIONS.md

 Moving a Motor
 --------------

 When the Slush module is imported it sets some basic defaults on the motor control hardware.
 These defaults should allow basic usage of a stepper motor in test conditions.
-To further improve the operation of the motor these settings can be taylor from within the code.
+To further improve the operation of the motor these settings can be tuned from within the code.

 Import the required module as done before.
 This may take ~100ms depending on the device connected